 Now years ago I don't think there would be many vegetarians, now days eating meat is deemed bad for the environment and we made very conscious we should be consuming less...which I agree with totally.
 Eat less meat but better quality.
 Some meat is so cheap and you wonder just how they manage to get an animal from birth to plate for that price?
 At what price?
 Our health?
 Are cows, pigs and chickens that don't live outdoors really as nutritious as those who do?
 Would a grass fed cow that's eaten greens most of its life give you something extra?
 Maybe antibiotics and growth hormones will be lesser in good quality meat where the animal has had more room to move and better care.

 You are what you eat!

-Now if you hate the idea of eating meat and are vegan, which oil would you use?
+Now if you hate the idea of eating meat and are vegan/vegetarian, which oil would you use?